 $ protect -R test/

 Question for /home/sk/test: Do you love Linux?
 Answer: yes

 Now, you can't delete the files or the parent folder without providing the correct answer.

 Wait, there are some limitations/problems too

 The rm-protection is a case sensitive utility.
 So, you should use the correct case (upper or lower case) while providing the answer.
 Say for example, if your answer is "Yes I do", and you enter "yes i do", rm-protection will not delete the file.
 You need to enter correct answer with correct case, just like "Yes I do" as you provide while protecting the file in the first time.
 If there is any comma in your answer, you need to provide it too.

 rm-p: /home/sk/ostechnix.txt: Do you love Linux?
 Answer: yes i do rm-p: Wrong answer! /home/sk/ostechnix.txt will not be removed rm-p: The answer is stored in /home/sk/.ostechnix.txt.rm-protection rm: missing operand Try 'rm --help' for more information.

-As you noticed in the above example, even though I have provided the correct answer, rm-protection refused to delete the file.
+As you noticed in the above example, even though I provided the correct answer, rm-protection refused to delete the file.
 It is because of lower case letters in the answer.